Kotlin/KEEP/proposals/stdlib/durations-and-clocks.md

 - the class `Duration` representing the duration of time interval between two instants of time;
 - the enum class `DurationUnit` that lists the possible units in which a duration can be expressed;
 - the functions `measureTime` and `measureTimedValue` allowing to measure execution time of a code block;
-- the interface `Clock` abstracting the source of time and allowing to notch a mark on the clock and then read the amount of time elapsed from that mark.
+- the interface `TimeSource` abstracting the source of time and allowing to notch a mark on the time scale and then read the amount of time elapsed from that mark.

 ## Use cases